AngeloKai/ml-for-web/README.md

 libraries.
 I started researching this topic in Aug and could only find a handful of qualities libraries.
 But when I re-visited the topic in Dec, I've found many more great frameworks.

+<a name="myfootnote3">3</a>: Admittedly the process is an overgeneralization because
+different developers will likely develop differently.
+For example, some developer may start with a neural network already written in JS and try to optimize it for other things.

-<a name="myfootnote3">3</a>: Many factors contribute to this phenomone.
+<a name="myfootnote4">4</a>: Many factors contribute to this phenomone.
 Here are the few main
 factors:
 1. During the training process, the main focus is on rapid iteration of the model and ease of expressing the model.
 Compared to other major languages, python is easiest at expressing